'Who are you calling 'nebulous'?' May presses testy EU for Brexit help

 Without a deal, a disruptive customs frontier with Britain’s troubled province of Northern Ireland could be a real danger — among the many unknowns facing Europe over the coming months.

-To some surprise in the room, she said Germany would work to prevent that happening — seemingly thinking that she was being asked about the chaotic “no deal” scenario that has long seemed the main alternative to May’s plan.

-Once it was explained that she was being asked about the “People’s vote”, increasingly being touted in Britain as a possibility, she laughingly dismissed it as a “purely speculative question” on which she would never comment.

 As the summit closed, sterling was down around 0.7 percent at $1.2573, set for its biggest weekly drop in seven weeks.
-[GBP/]

 After a punishing week, May was asked by a reporter for Britain’s generally pro-Conservative Daily Mail which was worse - the malcontents at home or the “euro bullies” in Brussels - and whether she ever wanted to ditch her job and fly off to a remote island.